kelltom/OS-Bot-COLOR/README.md

    1. The program should open in a new window.
 4. Configure the window similarly to the figure below (or import the [auto-py-to-exe_settings.json](auto-py-to-exe_settings.json) file included in the root of this repository to speed up the process).
    1. Ensure the *Additional Files* paths are correct.
-   2. Under the *Icon* tab, select your own icon.
-I've yet to create one.
+   2. Under the *Icon* tab, you may point it to the [icon](documentation/media/icon.ico) file included, or use your own.
 5. Click the *Convert* button.
-6. Rename *./output/main* to *./output/src*.
-Then you can run *main.exe* within that folder.
+6. Navigate to the generated *./output/OSRS Bot COLOR* folder, and within that folder you can run the *OSRS Bot COLOR.exe* file.
+You may move this folder to wherever you'd like.

 ![](documentation/media/auto-py-to-exe-settings.png)